moljac/Xamarin.Tools.Tests/logs/2013-06-03[Xamarin Components not loaded in VS and projects modified after sln reopening]/readme.md

-# Xamarin Components not loaded in XS and projects modified after sln reopening #
+# Xamarin Components not loaded in VS and projects modified after sln reopening #

 ## Steps to reproduce ##